semaphoreci/papers/papers/continuous-blue-green-deployments-with-kubernetes.md

 ![v2 is active on green, v1 is on stand-by on blue](./public/continuous-blue-green-deployments-with-kubernetes/bg3.png){ width=60% }

-v2 is active on green, v1 is on stand-by on blue

 Once we have moved the users from blue to green and happy with the result, we can delete blue to free up resources.

 ![blue deployment is gone](./public/continuous-blue-green-deployments-with-kubernetes/bg4.png){ width=70% }

-Blue deployment is gone

 As you can imagine, blue-green deployments are complex.
 We have to grapple with two deployments at once and manage the network.
 Fortunately, Kubernetes makes things a lot easier.
 Even so, we should strive to automate the release cycle as much as possible.
 In this tutorial, I’m going to show you how to use Semaphore [Continuous Integration](https://semaphoreci.com/continuous-integration) (CI) and [Continuous Delivery](https://semaphoreci.com/blog/cicd) (CD) to test and release any project.